The Six Basic Doctrines of Christianity

 3. Instructions about Baptisms

 The third basic doctrine is biblical teachings about baptisms.
-The Greek word for ‘baptize’ is baptizó (bap-TID-zoh), meaning “to submerse or dip.”
+The Greek word for ‘baptize’ is baptizó (bap-TID-zoh), which means “overwhelmed, covered or submerged.”
+It was used in reference to being “baptized” by debts in ancient times.
 The noun form is in the plural in Hebrews 6:2 because there are three baptisms in Christianity.
 Most Christians only know about water baptism, which ironically is the least important (which is different than saying it’s unimportant).
 Every believer should experience all three baptisms, but the first one must be experienced to be a Christian.
 The three baptisms are:

 - Baptism into Christ